Why Star Bulk Carriers Corp. (SBLK) Stock Could See Much Higher Prices Ahead

 Star Bulk Carriers Corp.
-(NASDAQ: SBLK) is -15.53% lower on its value in year-to-date trading and has touched a low of $17.80 and a high of $33.99 in the current 52-week trading range.
+(NASDAQ: SBLK) is -9.70% lower on its value in year-to-date trading and has touched a low of $17.80 and a high of $33.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SBLK stock was last observed hovering at around $19.89 in the last trading session, with the day’s loss setting it -0.74%.
+The SBLK stock was last observed hovering at around $19.69 in the last trading session, with the day’s gains setting it 0.78% off its average median price target of $33.50 for the next 12 months.
+It is also 48.83% off the consensus price target high of $40.00 offered by 8 analysts, but current levels are 6.95% higher than the price target low of $22.00 for the same period.

 3 Tiny Stocks Primed to Explode